stratedge/wye/README.md

 Below are the areas needing work.
 If you'd like to help, pull requests are accepted!

+Definitions:

+* Items marked with **_Implement_** have not yet been started and must be built.
+* Items marked with **_Finish_** are presently available for use, but may not account for all the possible functionality/errors that must be implemented.

 ### Stratedge\Wye\Wye

 - ~~Remove boot functionality~~